ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 On the other hand, Rake is:

-- Easy to understand because you can use Ruby language.
+- Easy to understand because you can use any Ruby language.
 - Therefore, you can write your code clearly and flexibly.

 Reference: